The Ibex 35 falls 0.44% and closes the week with 8,618.6 points

 Pharmamar has received authorization from the Australian drug regulator to market Yondelis, its drug for the treatment of sarcoma.

 Credit Suisse downgrades CaixaBank’s recommendation from “neutral” to overweight “.
-Santander and ALD are considering buying LeasePlan, valued at 8,300 million.
+Santander and ALD are studying to buy LeasePlan, valued at 8,300 million.
 Sareb chooses Santander, Blackstone, CBRE and Aliseda as finalists to manage its land.

 Codere has reached an agreement with a significant group of creditors, holders of most of the group’s bonds, which includes an injection of 225 million in the company in order to guarantee its liquidity needs and activity until the full reopening of the business after the pandemic.